The phase after your period is still part of the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.

 What Phase Am I In After My Period?

-After your period ends, you enter the follicular phase.
+After your period ends, you are usually still in the follicular phase.
 This phase involves your body preparing for ovulation by maturing follicles in the ovaries.
-Hormone levels, especially follicle-stimulating hormone (FSH), rise to support this process.
+Hormone levels, especially follicle-stimulating hormone (FSH) and estrogen, support this process.

 How Does the Follicular Phase Affect What Phase I Am In After My Period?

-The follicular phase is the stage right after menstruation where follicles in your ovaries grow and estrogen levels increase.
+The follicular phase is the stage that starts on the first day of menstruation and continues after bleeding stops until ovulation.
+Follicles in your ovaries grow and estrogen levels increase.
 This phase sets up your body for ovulation and influences mood, energy, and cervical mucus changes.

 What Hormonal Changes Define What Phase I Am In After My Period?

-During the follicular phase after your period, follicle-stimulating hormone (FSH) rises to mature follicles, and estrogen gradually increases.
-Luteinizing hormone (LH) remains low until just before ovulation, when it surges to release an egg.
+During the follicular phase after your period, follicle-stimulating hormone (FSH) helps mature follicles, and estrogen gradually increases.
+Luteinizing hormone (LH) remains lower until just before ovulation, when it surges to help release an egg.

 Why Is It Important to Know What Phase I Am In After My Period?